-OEMs are increasingly looking to move vehicle control functions out of dedicated ECUs to a central computer.
+More vehicle control functions are moving out of dedicated ECUs to a central computer.
 These functions will be hosted by vehicle applications running in an environment with the most stringent safety and security requirements.

 At ECARX, we have a dedicated engineering team that is backed by substantial experience from the automotive industry.
 Our team is devoted to the research and development of vehicle functional safety solutions and related tool chains and the enhancement of vehicle control.
 It is also focused on improving the efficiency of developers in pushing the boundary of vehicle features and vehicle domain applications.